Kitten season is here!

 You can save the lives of these kittens in a variety of ways:

-• Donate!
-Consider making a financial donation using the form below or bring an item off of our Kitten Shower Wish List!
-You can ship directly to the shelter with Amazon Smile or see our most needed items and purchase them from a local store.
+- Donate Supplies: Consider making a donation off of our Foster Wishlist You can ship directly to the shelter or see our most needed items and purchase them from a local store.

-• Advocate!
-Help your community learn more about our spay/neuter resources.
+- Advocate: Help your community learn more about our spay/neuter resources.
 Tell others what to do when they find stray kittens.
-Follow our social media channels and share our information with your connections.
-Sharing our information makes a difference!

 What do I do if I find kittens outside?